 Before you begin installing a TV above a fireplace, there are several important factors to consider:

-Always consider installation hazards, such as keeping gas fireplaces away from gas pipes or exhaust vents.
+The type of your fireplace is a critical factor.
+Always consider installation hazards, such as avoiding gas pipes or exhaust vents.

 Viewing Height